Audacious' open source license?

 Replies (3)

-RE: Audacious' open source license? - Added by John Lindgren over 3 years ago
+RE: Audacious' open source license? - Added by John Lindgren about 4 years ago

 All of the developers of the now-BSD-licensed core of Audacious agreed several years ago to re-license their code under the BSD license.